dbc2201/SectionIInheritance/src/inheritance/README.md

 - Are similar to classes, the only difference is that an abstract class can have abstract methods.
 - An abstract method is a method whose body is not properly defined.
+- There are situations in which it is desired that a parent class will not define the method body, but should contain the signatures so that a child class can override the methods.
+- There can be many child classes but only a single parent class.
+- Each child class will implement (override) its own version of the overridden methods of the parent class.
+- Any class in Java that has an abstract method has to be declared as an asbtract class.
+- Any abstract class in Java should have at least 1 abstract method.
+- It is necessary for every child class of an abstract class to implement (override) all the abstract methods of the parent class.